Advising an Albanian Bank on Good Governance Practices

 Writing a Corporate Governance Action Plan for a Bangladeshi Company, and then helping them implement it.

 In the spring of 2017, DEG asked Andrew to conduct a corporate governance assessment of a Bangladeshi company in which they had invested.
 As part of a new facility to the company, DEG required the company to implement key recommendations from the report.
 DEG and the company signed a contract with Andrew’s company, Darien Analytics Ltd, under which Andrew would work with the Bangladeshi company’s CEO and CFO to help them to implement his recommendations within an agreed timeframe.
-Specifically, Andrew helped the company to understand the various paths that they could take, he gave examples of how other companies had address the challenges that the Bangladeshi company was facing at that time, and he drafted policies and procedures that the company could adopt.
+Specifically, Andrew helped the company to understand the various paths that they could take, he gave examples of how other companies had addressed the challenges that the Bangladeshi company was facing at that time, and he drafted policies and procedures that the company could adopt.

 Training Directors on Best Governance Practices